zaiisao/Documentation/en/Agora Platform/check_usage.md

   ![](https://web-cdn.agora.io/docs-files/1594910404077)

->- The time frame can not exceed three months.
+>- The time frame can not exceed 12 months.
 >
 >- Video Quality Types
 >